-- Carry out pre-use safety checks of a sit in tractor. - Hitch a trailer and attach 3-point linkages and PTO driven attachments. - Drive the tractor in a straight line for 100 yards and turn around and return to the start position. - Remove the trailer and attachments.
+- Carry out pre-use safety checks of a sit in tractor. - Hitch a trailer and PTO driven attachments. - Drive the tractor in a straight line for 100 yards and turn around and return to the start position. - Remove the trailer and attachments.